Europe (100-200) January 2026

 How does Europe (100-200) compare?

-People in Europe (100-200) were much more positive than average regarding Decision Making, Voice, and Company And Leadership.
+People in Europe (100-200) were much more positive than average regarding Voice, Company And Leadership, and Growth.

-On the lower side, people in Europe (100-200) had much lower favorable scores than average in Action, Equity, and Service & Quality Focus.
+On the lower side, people in Europe (100-200) had much lower favorable scores than average in Service & Quality Focus, Learning & Development, and Overall Industries (Global) Wellbeing.

-People working in Europe (100-200) are more engaged than Benelux, DACH, and Central Europe.
-People working in Europe (100-200) are less engaged than Middle East, Africa, East Asia, and Southeast Asia.
+People working in Europe (100-200) are more engaged than Benelux, DACH, Central Europe, and Nordic.
+People working in Europe (100-200) are less engaged than Africa, Middle East & Africa, East Asia, and Southeast Asia.

-The highest scoring question for Europe (100-200) had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Europe (100-200) had 92% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Europe (100-200) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 14% of people disagreeing (+1% above average).
+People in Europe (100-200) were generally least favourable about Decision Making, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 19% of people disagreeing (+2% above average).

 How long do people stay?